Italian death toll overtakes China’s as virus spreads

 Jonas Schmidt-Chanasit, a virologist at Germany’s Bernhard Nocht Institute for Tropical Medicine, said Italy’s high death rate could be explained in part by the almost total breakdown of the health system in some areas.

-On a visit to the northern city of Milan, the head of a Chinese Red Cross delegation helping advise Italy said he was shocked to see so many people walking around, using public transportation and eating out and partying in hotels.
+On a visit to hard-hit Milan, Sun Shuopeng, the head of a Chinese Red Cross delegation helping advise Italy, said he was shocked to see so many people walking around, using public transportation and eating out and partying in hotels.

-Sun Shuopeng said Wuhan saw infections peak only after a month of a strictly enforced lockdown.

 “Right now we need to stop all economic activity and we need to stop the mobility of people,” he said.
 “All people should be staying at home in quarantine.”